-Then one of you moves away for work.
-One of you gets married.
-One of you has kids.
-One of you goes on a soul-searching retreat to India and comes back transformed.
+Then one of you moves away or goes on a soul-searching retreat to India and comes back transformed.
 The calls get fewer and farther between.
-You stop updating one another.
-You sense a wedge between you.
+You stop updating one another and sense a wedge between you.
 [Read: When your best friend ignores you suddenly – The whys and ways to fix it]

 It may seem impossible at first, but you will get over it more quickly than you might think.
 To help, here are 14 signs that your best friend isn’t your best friend anymore.